-- (a) Wastewater Discharge Permits may be transferred to a new owner and/or operator only if the permitee gives at least thirty (30) days advance notice to the Director and the Director approves the permit transfer.
-Failure to provide advance notice of a transfer renders the permit void as of the date of facility transfer, and the new owner will be consider in violation of the City Codes for discharging without a permit.
-The notice must include a written certification to the new owner which: - 1) States that the new owner has no immediate intent to change the facility's operations and processes;
+(a) City-issued industrial wastewater discharge permits may be transferred to a new Owner and/or operator only if the permitee gives at least thirty (30) days advance notice to the Public Works Director and the Public Works Director approves the permit transfer.
+Failure to provide advance notice of a transfer renders the permit void as of the date of facility transfer, and the new Owner will be consider in violation of the City Codes for discharging without a permit.
+The notice must include a written certification to the new Owner which:

+1) States that the new Owner has no immediate intent to change the facility's operations and processes;

-- 2) Identifies the specific date on which the transfer is to occur; - 3) Acknowledges full responsibility for complying with the existing permit.
+2) Identifies the specific date on which the transfer is to occur; and

+3) Acknowledges full responsibility for complying with the existing permit.

-(6) Permit Revocation
+(6) Permit Revocation.

-- (a) Wastewater discharge permits may be revoked for the following reasons: - 1) Failure to notify the City of significant changes to the wastewater prior to the changed discharge; - 2) Failure to provide prior notification to the City of changed conditions pursuant to Section 8.310(5); - 3) Misrepresenting or failure to fully disclose all relevant facts in the wastewater discharge permit application; - 4) Falsifying self-monitoring reports; - 5) Tampering with monitoring equipment; - 6) Refusing to allow the City timely access to the facility premises and records; - 7) Failure to meet effluent limitations; - 8) Failure to pay fines; - 9) Failure to pay sewer charges; - 10) Failure to meet compliance schedules; - 11) Failure to complete a wastewater survey or the wastewater discharge permit application; - 12) Failure to provide advance notice of the transfer of business ownership of a permitted facility; - 13) Violation of any pretreatment standard or requirement or any terms of the permit or this Chapter; - 14) Upon cessation of operations. - 15) Upon issuance of a new wastewater discharge permit to the User. - (7) Permit Renewal.
-A User with an expiring wastewater discharge permit shall apply for wastewater discharge permit renewal by submitting a complete permit application, in accordance with Section 8.306 of this Chapter, a minimum of ninety (90) days prior to the expiration of the User's existing wastewater discharge permit.
-The existing permit shall remain in effect until the renewed permit is issued, providing the User has submitted the renewal application ninety (90) days prior to the expiration of the User's existing wastewater discharge permit.
+(a) City-issued industrial wastewater discharge permits may be revoked for the following reasons:

+1) Failure to notify the City of significant changes to the Wastewater prior to the changed Discharge;

+2) Failure to provide prior notification to the City of changed conditions pursuant to Section 8.410(5);

+3) Misrepresenting or failure to fully disclose all relevant facts in the City-issued industrial wastewater discharge permit application;

+4) Falsifying self-monitoring reports;

+5) Tampering with monitoring equipment;

+6) Refusing to allow the City timely access to the facility premises and records;

+- 7) Failure to meet effluent limitations;

+- 8) Failure to pay fines;

+- 9) Failure to pay Sewer charges;

+- 10) Failure to meet compliance schedules;

+11) Failure to complete a Wastewater survey or the City-issued industrial wastewater discharge permit application;

+12) Failure to provide advance notice of the transfer of business ownership of a permitted facility;

+13) Violation of any Pretreatment Standard or Requirement or any terms of the permit or this Chapter;

+14) Upon cessation of operations; or

+15) Upon issuance of a new City-issued industrial wastewater discharge permit to the User.

+(7) Permit Renewal.
+A User with an expiring City-issued industrial wastewater discharge permit shall apply for industrial wastewater discharge permit renewal by submitting a complete permit application, in accordance with Section 8.406 of this Chapter, a minimum of ninety (90) days prior to the expiration of the User's existing City-issued industrial wastewater discharge permit.
+The existing permit shall remain in effect until the renewed permit is issued, providing the User has submitted the renewal application ninety (90) days prior to the expiration of the User's existing City-issued industrial wastewater discharge permit.
 If the User did not comply with the renewal application submittal criteria, the User will not be authorized to continue discharging past the expiration date of the existing permit without the written authorization of the City.